GWU-Advanced-OS/project-osv/research.md

         } while (!pushlist.compare_exchange_weak(old, item, std::memory_order_release));
     }
 ```

 ### 3. Network Channels

 OSv provides a new network channel so that only one thread could access the data which simplifies the locking.
 Most of TCP/IP is moved from kernel to the application level, while a tiny packet classifier is running in an interrupt handling thread.
 Therefore, it could reduce the run time and context switches overhead.
 The code is implemented in net_channel.cc.
+It shows that after finding the ipv4 packet which has the same item in the hash table, it will use the pre-channel and wake it up.

 ```c
 bool classifier::post_packet(mbuf* m)
 {